gbourniq/sample-app-for-ansible/README.md

 - review ansible best practices with other project.
 - add sensitive infos to gitignore
 - put more in makefile: ec2-deployment ansible stuff
+- use ansible tags to run installation commands or not > add env var INSTALL_DOCKER=true, and add ansible commands to makefile